Nigeria Youth SDGs Network: 2017

-The first event was held in 2017 with the theme On the Road to Implementation.
-This aimed at encouraging young people to collaborate and inspiring private sector and the government to work with youth.
+The inaugural event in 2017, themed "On the Road to Implementation," encouraged youth collaboration and inspired private sector and government partnerships with young people.

 2018 - 2019

-In 2018 and 2019, the Youth Day was held across 21 states in Nigeria with the theme Amplifying Youth Voices.
+In 2018 and 2019, the Youth Day was held across 21 states in Nigeria with the theme "Amplifying Youth Voices.

 2020

-In 2020, with the impact of COVID-19, the organization in partnership with Oxfam in Nigeria provided a grant of three hundred thousand naira ($833) to three organizations.
+Amid the COVID-19 pandemic in 2020, NGYouthSDGs partnered with Oxfam in Nigeria to provide three organisations with grants totaling three hundred thousand naira ($833).

+2021

 In 2021, the organization supported three organizations in agriculture with seed funding of six hundred thousand naira ($1,666).

+2022

 For the 2022 International Youth Day, NG Youth SDGs and Oxfam in Nigeria launched the Spotlight Awards to celebrate young people who are leading local action for the Sustainable Development Goals.

+2023

+The Youth Day event, themed "Working with and for Youth towards Achieving the SDGs," focused on intergenerational collaboration to bridge the gap and create decent jobs for youth.
+The highlight of the event was the reveal of ten recipients of the Youth Spotlight Awards.
+The event highlighted the pivotal role of youth leadership in supporting a just transition to the green and digital economy.

 In a bid to localize the Sustainable Development Goals, the organization created the SDGs Playbook which contains 200 actionable steps that people can take for SDGs action.
 The organization is working with Mastercard Foundation to reduce the spread of COVID-19 in 25 communities across 10 states in Nigeria.
 The organization has been recognized by the United Nations as an SDGs Good Practice.

 As part of Nigeria Youth SDGs thought leadership drive, the organization will be hosting a sustainability workshop at the 2022 One Young World Summit in Manchester in partnership with AdamStart.
 During the event, it will share about the SDGs Playbook, a resource material to activate youth action for the SDGs and providing funding for youth movement in Nigeria with support from VOICE.

+Youth Leadership in Climate Action

+NGYouthSDGs with support from the German Missions in Nigeria provides capacity building for 15 youth organisations in Delta, Enugu, Kaduna, Nasarawa and Ondo states to advocate for youth leadership in the implementation of Nigeria's Nationally Determined Contributions and the National Adaptation Plan.
+The project also provides support for 300 young people to advocate for youth inclusion in the NDCs and provision of grant to ten youth innovations to combat climate change in the states.